top of page

 AdobeStock_425503507.jpeg

 Growing up, I never considered myself a 'science person'.
 With dyscalculia making numbers a challenge, I instead gravitated toward storytelling through poetry, film, and theater.
 But my never-ending curiosity about how the world works pulled me toward science, and I *accidentally* became a microbiologist (it's a funny story).
-I've now been combining my passion for science and storytelling for over a decade, creating powerful science content for audiences that traditional science media often overlooks.

 section background.png